peterbud/nitro-mcp-server/README.md

 - `NITRO_MCP_SERVER_PORT`: The port the server listens on (default: 3000)

 ## Authentication
 Authentication is supported via pluggable providers.
 Currently, Auth0 and Microsoft Entra ID are available.
-You can enable authentication by configuring the provider in your server settings.
+You can enable authentication by configuring the provider in your server settings or your local `.env` file in development.

 As many Identity Providers do not support Dynamic Client Registration (DCR), this application uses an oAuth proxy solution to provide DCR as MCP specification requires, but delegates all the authentication responsibilities to the Identity Provider.
 Please note as such apply appropriate rate limiting to prevent misuse of `register` endpoint.